History of PopSockets Timeline

 Our Story. (n.d.).
 Retrieved from https://www.popsockets.com/pages/whats-a-popsockets-grip

 Ryckman, L. (2017, July 3).
 Digital Disruptors iImagining a New Economic Paradigm.
-Retrieved from http://www.cobizmag.com/Companies/Digital-disruptors-imagining-a-new-economic-paradigm/
+Retrieved from https://www.cobizmag.com/digital-disruptors-imagining-a-new-economic-paradigm/

 Singer, D. (2018, April 30).
 PopSockets: A Pop Culture Phenomenon from the Brain of a CU Philosophy Professor.
 Retrieved from https://www.5280.com/2018/04/popsockets-a-pop-culture-phenomon-from-the-brain-of-a-cu-philosophy-professor/